BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Michael Burke

-Michael has completed his Bachelor's Of Applied Science at Boise State University and is currently working on a Master's of Computer Science.
+Michael has completed his Bachelor's in Applied Science at Boise State University and is currently working on a Master's in Computer Science.
 He is currently involved with the ParFlow project.

 * * *